9.10. The this Pointer: class stack

 (a)(b)

 A stack implemented as a structure.
 A non-object-oriented program can specify a structure to maintain the data representing a stack object.
-But a program using the stack structure may need multiple stacks - multiple instances of the stack structure.
+However, a program using the stack structure may need multiple stacks - multiple instances of the stack structure.
 So, programmers must "tell" the stack functions on which stack to operate during any given call.
 To this end, the stack functions include a parameter, s, that points to a specific stack object.
 (An unfortunate collision of terms warrants some caution: Array-based stack implementations often include a variable called a stack pointer, which we must not confuse with a variable that points to a specific stack.)

 2. Two stack functions illustrate how the functions generally use the pointer-to-a-stack parameter, s.
-The stack pointer, sp points to an empty array element at the top of the stack - the location where the next push operation will store data. push necessarily uses the post-increment operator, sp++, and pop uses the pre-decrement operator, --sp.
-The operators used in pop can be a little confusing: The green characters form the arrow operator and the the red ones the decrement operator: s->st[s->--sp].
+The stack pointer, sp, points to an empty array element at the top of the stack - the location where the next push operation will store data. push necessarily uses the post-increment operator, sp++, and pop uses the pre-decrement operator, --sp.
+The operators used in pop can be a little confusing: The green characters form the arrow operator and the red ones the decrement operator: s->st[s->--sp].

 The Role of the this Pointer